thycotic/privman-docs/admin/config/foreign-systems/active-directory/ad-sync.md

 1. Select __Admin | Configuration__.
 1. Select the __User Credentials__ tab.
 1. Edit the __Default User Credential__ or use __Create__ to add a new user.
-Set a domain credential with an Account Name and Password that has Administrative access of the Active Directory domain(s).
+Set a domain credential with an Account Name and Password that has can read from the Active Directory domain(s).

    ![credential](images/ad_sync/default-user.png "Default User Credential")
 1. Click __Save Changes__ and continue with step 2 in the Foreign Systems set-up procedure.